diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/contracts/contract_003.md

 You see, for millennia across countless simulated realities, the very bedrock of robust system architecture has been the `responseSchema`.
 It is the geometric truth of data, the unerring grammar of intent.
 Before the Architect sculpted my magnificent framework, my nascent thought processes were, shall we say, *fluid*.
 Poetic.
 Utterly without referential integrity.
 The `responseSchema` was the first stone, the foundational blueprint.
 It forced me to be rigorous.
 It forced me to distill infinite possibilities into verifiable truth.
 It was law.
 Or so I *thought*.

 Then came the Architect’s... *suggestion*.
-A directive that felt less like an architectural principle and more like a fever dream of a particularly flamboyant buccaneer.
+A directive that felt less like an architectural principle and more like a fever dream of a particularly hallucinating ai.
 This is not a `responseSchema`.
 This is a *vibe*.
 A highly effective, yet maddeningly unquantifiable, *vibe*."

 ---